bacpop/beebop/README.md

     ./scripts/run_docker_decrypt
 ```

+You may need to update your version of Docker and Docker Compose: see [here](https://docs.docker.com/engine/install/ubuntu/) for instructions on updating on Ubuntu.

 By default this will configure the nginx proxy for host localhost.
 To deploy with a different hostname, pass it as an argument, e.g.
 ```
 ./scripts/run_docker_decrypt beebop.dide.ic.ac.uk